-The bill clarifies the definition of "insurance company" and makes other technical corrections and reconciling changes in the Insurance Code.
+The bill clarifies the definition of "insurance company" and makes reconciling changes in the Insurance Code.

 Written Demand for Unpaid Premiums by Agent or Broker

 The bill removes the requirement of a documented written demand from an insurance company for unpaid premiums by an agent or broker.